orsoli/php-snacks-b1/snack-4/README.md

 ### Snack 4A:
 **Print on the page, without any particular styling, the name of each class and below each one, the details of every student present in the respective class.**

+### Snack 4B:
+**Filter our array and display, still divided by class, only the students with a sufficient average grade.**